-- The practices for authorizing payment institutions and assessing AML/CFT components vary significantly among supervisors, allowing payment institutions with weak controls to operate in the EU and potentially exploit less stringent authorization processes in some Member States.
+- The practices for authorising payment institutions and assessing AML/CFT components vary significantly among supervisors, allowing payment institutions with weak controls to operate in the EU and potentially exploit less stringent authorisation processes in some Member States.

 - There is a lack of a common approach at the EU level for the AML/CFT supervision of agent networks used by payment institutions, which poses significant ML/TF risks, especially in cross-border contexts.